ventsip/ph/README.md

 ]
 ```

-When the time balance of a process for the day exceeds the specified time limit, the process is terminated.
+When the time balance of a process for the day exceeds the specified time limit for that day (defined in `limits` section), the process is terminated.
+The process is also terminated during the specified downtime (defined in `downtime` section).

 When more than one process names are specified in `processes` group (as array or strings), then all these processes will contribute to the group's time balance for the day.
-Processes belonging to a groups will be terminated if the time balance of the group exceeds the specified limit.
+Processes belonging to a groups will be terminated if the time balance of the group exceeds the specified limit (if defined), or during downtime periods (if defined)

 Time limits are in the `"HHhMMhSSs"` format, where `HH` is hours, `MM` - minutes and `SS` seconds.
 For example `3h45m30s` is a time limit of 3 hours, 45 minutes and 30 seconds for a particular day.

+Downtime periods are in the `"HH:MM..HH:MM"` format (where downtime is between the two hours of the day), where time is specified in 24 hours format. `"..HH:MM"` and `"HH:MM.."` are also valid downtime periods.

-Time limits `"limits"` can be assigned to:
+Time limits `"limits"` and downtime periods `"downtime"` can be assigned to:

 + any day `"*"`
 + one or more specific days of the week or concrete dates, for example: